hellowac/mapnik-wiki-zh-cn/GSOC2010_Ideas.md

 Through the growth of projects using Mapnik rendering, like http://OpenStreetMap.org, http://Walking-Papers.org, and http://MapOSMatic.org, more and more users are looking to print out Mapnik cartography.
 Target formats are large paper plots or other variable-resolution digital formats (vectors like PDF/SVG).
 It is an exciting and powerful thing to be able to use the same renderer for web cartography as multi-resolution cartography, and due to Mapnik's solid Cairo Rendering backend the foundation is in place for multi-resolution output.
 But currently Mapnik has a few limits which hold back optimal print and vector output.

 Potential subtopics include:

- * Mapnik's understanding of units could be expanded beyond just pixels (#389)
+ * Mapnik's understanding of units could be expanded beyond just pixels ([#389](https://github.com/mapnik/mapnik/issues/389))
- * Users could gain hooks into the Mapnik rendering process to control scaling directives (#343), and tune currently hardcoded map scale assumptions (#196)
+ * Users could gain hooks into the Mapnik rendering process to control scaling directives ([#343](https://github.com/mapnik/mapnik/issues/343)), and tune currently hardcoded map scale assumptions ([#196](https://github.com/mapnik/mapnik/issues/196))
  * More internal objects could be logically scalable
-  * e.g. we need to be able to scale raster graphics which should be feasible (not going to look very good, but still needed: see #155)
+  * e.g. we need to be able to scale raster graphics which should be feasible (not going to look very good, but still needed: see [#155](https://github.com/mapnik/mapnik/issues/155))
-  * and ideally need scalable vector symbols as per #320 (this is likely out of the scope of a GSOC project but should be considered).
+  * and ideally need scalable vector symbols as per [#320](https://github.com/mapnik/mapnik/issues/320) (this is likely out of the scope of a GSOC project but should be considered).
- * Other cool stuff can (and should for proper paper output) be drawn on the map: #358 (see also wiki:Legending)
+ * Other cool stuff can (and should for proper paper output) be drawn on the map: [#358](https://github.com/mapnik/mapnik/issues/358) (see also [[Legending]])
  * Lastly, certain limitations exist in the Cairo API Mapnik uses that might be able to be addressed by student research/coding:
-  * notably Cairo does not currently embedded fonts in SVG output but rather falls back to vectors to represent fonts.(#535)
+  * notably Cairo does not currently embedded fonts in SVG output but rather falls back to vectors to represent fonts.([#535](https://github.com/mapnik/mapnik/issues/535))

 So, to recap Mapnik output could be easily adjustable to various scales and point sizes, use vector or multi-scale symbolizers (shields, points, texture fills, etc), svg icons, etc. SVG supports text on a path, perhaps this could be used in the output.
 Something like scale-9 might be useful for highway shields: http://www.sephiroth.it/tutorials/flashPHP/scale9/ ... all this should be documented, too!
 In combination with cascadenik, maybe this uses the CSS media attributes, and could be extended to other changes in resolution like mobile cartography too.